ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 <!-- {% include en/dxl/note_performance_graph.md %} -->

-Most DYNAMIXEL actuator have a graph like that one located on their page here on the e-Manual.
+Most DYNAMIXEL servos have a graph like that one located on their page here on the e-Manual.
 This graph provides an easy way to examine the overall performance characteristics of the servo at a glance, by graphing four of the most important metrics against one another:

 **NOTE**: In selecting DYNAMIXEL in terms of torque, ~20% of **Stall Torque** (See Specification) of DYNAMIXEL will be the general range of use for your system.
 {: .notice}